JianHua-Deng/DexScape/README.md

-# Manga-Site
+# DexScape
+A web client that allows you to read Manga and Webtoons by utilizing Mangadex's API
 ## Video Demo
-A demo that shows basic functionalities of the website
+A demo that shows the basic functionalities of the website
 <img src='https://github.com/JianHua-Deng/temp-gif/blob/main/manga-site-preview-ezgif.com-resize.gif' title='Demo' alt='Demo'>
 # React + Vite